rust-random/book/src/update-0.5.md

 Two distributions have been added:

--   Poisson, modelling the number of events expected from a constant-rate source within a fixed time interval (e.g. nuclear decay)
+-   Poisson, modeling the number of events expected from a constant-rate source within a fixed time interval (e.g. nuclear decay)
--   Binomial, modelling the outcome of a fixed number of yes-no trials
+-   Binomial, modeling the outcome of a fixed number of yes-no trials

 The sampling methods are based on those in "Numerical Recipes in C".